-Example: Just like a boss gives order to his employee, in the similar way we request or pass our orders to the Operating System.
-The main goal of the Operating System is to thus make the computer environment more convenient to use and the secondary goal is to use the resources in the most efficient manner.
+Example: Just like a boss gives orders to his employee, in a similar way we request or pass our orders to the Operating System.
+The main goal of the Operating System is to make the computer environment more convenient to use and Secondary goal is to use the resources in the most efficient manner.

-An operating system is a program on which application programs are executed and acts as an communication bridge (interface) between the user and the computer hardware.
+An operating system is a program on which application programs are executed and acts as a communication bridge (interface) between the user and the computer hardware.

-The main task an operating system carries out is the allocation of resources and services, such as allocation of: memory, devices, processors and information.
+The main task an operating system carries out is the allocation of resources and services, such as the allocation of memory, devices, processors, and information.
 The operating system also includes programs to manage these resources, such as a traffic controller, a scheduler, memory management module, I/O programs, and a file system.

 Important functions of an operating System:

 The operating system uses password protection to protect user data and similar other techniques. it also prevents unauthorized access to programs and user data.

 Monitors overall system health to help improve performance. records the response time between service requests and system response to having a complete view of the system health.
 This can help improve performance by providing important information needed to troubleshoot problems.